 Note that wet suits are usually required due to Superiors cold, cold waters.
 Hence, being number one on my crazy list of reasons to visit the U.P.
 I’ve never been a fan of cold ((shudder)).

-Hundreds of miles of off-road biking trails await you in Marquette County.
+Hundreds of miles of trails for off-road biking and fat tire bike await you in Marquette County.